Reasons Why Africa Will Never Develop

 7. Lack of Continental Unity

 African unity has been broken and countries are divided by colonial borders thus making the ‘African Unity’ concept an improbable dream.
 Instead of working together as a continent, most countries are still relying on Aid from America, European Union, and countries like China.
 Currently, the African leaders in place are seemingly weak and reluctant to make Africa ONE stable and dependent continent.

 African leaders should come together and work on uniting their countries for mutual economic benefit as a country and curb Foreign aid reliance.

 8. Political Instability

 Therefore, educated individuals should spread political consciousness to their fellow citizens to make sure the citizens are aware of the outcomes and repercussions of making certain political decisions.
 This should be done through political education campaigns and movements before elections in such countries.
-If the corrupt leaders are banished from the system, the countries’ economy will definitely sky-rocket and become better steadily.
+If corrupt leaders are banished from the system, the countries’ economies will definitely skyrocket and become better steadily.

 Being the most blessed continent in natural resources supply, the continent has however faced challenges in its development due to a few reasons.
 African countries’ corrupt reputation has spread across the world.
 The key factor influencing this is the corrupt Leadership and governance systems in some of its countries.

-The reason to the slow technological development rate in Africa is due to factors like the poor education systems, corruption, poor infrastructure systems, and outsated governement policies.
-Generally, the key reason affecting tech development is the poor leadership systems in most of African countries.
+The reason for the slow technological development rate in Africa is due to factors like poor education systems, corruption, poor infrastructure systems, and outdated government policies.
+Generally, the key reason affecting tech development is the poor leadership systems in most African countries.

 The most developed African country is Mauritius which is ranked at position #66 overall.
-Mauritius’ HDI is 804, life expectancy of 75 years and a Literacy rate of 91%.
-The country is popular for its steady free Health and Schooling system; and a firm economy.
+Mauritius’ HDI is 804, the life expectancy of 75 years, and the Literacy rate of 91%.
+The country is popular for its steady free Health and Schooling system and firm economy.